 If your garden is indoors and you’ve no outside space it can be difficult to find specialist plant fairs that sell orchids, cacti, and other indoor plants.
 I’ve created this calendar to help you find these events, so you can turn your home into a plant filled oasis!

 Happy new year!
 Happy new plants!
-Here are the dates and details of many local plant sales, plant festivals, sales, swaps, and other super opportunities to buy wonderful, locally grown plants at fantastic prices, or even to swap plants or seeds for free!
-Great quality, rare, hard to find, special, and unusual plants can be found at the specialist plant fairs and other events that I have listed for you below, in this my 2019 Calendar of Specialist Plant Fairs, Festivals, Sales, and Swaps.
+Here are the dates and details of plant sales, plant festivals, plant swaps, seed swaps, and other super opportunities to buy wonderful, locally grown plants at fantastic prices; as well as details of events where you can swap plants or seeds for free!
+Great quality, rare, hard to find, special, and unusual plants can be found at the specialist plant fairs and other events that I have listed for you below, in this, my 2020 Calendar of UK Specialist Plant Fairs, Festivals, Sales, and Swaps!

 I planted this glass terrarium especially for the readers of October 2018 edition of Vantage Point Magazine.
 This is a simple glass globe, planted with some attractive, but easy to find terrarium plants.
 You can see all of the plants that I used for this terrarium, in the planting list below.
-If you’re interested in any of these plants, click on an individual plant page for more information, where you’ll also find links to every article I have written for pumpkinbeth.com that mentions that particular plant.
+If you’re interested in any of these plants, click on an individual plant page for more information, where you’ll also find links to every article I have written for pumpkinbeth.com

 I so enjoy creating terrariums, vivariums, and bottle gardens, I’d love to share my love of indoor gardening with you!
 If you’re looking for some fabulous plants for a bottle garden, terrarium, or vivarium that you’re creating, I hope that this list, which is filled with super plants that are perfectly suited to the growing conditions found inside these enclosed gardens, will help you to enjoy a spot of successful and fun indoor gardening.